 Michelin Star Restaurants in Andalucia

-Andalucia, with its fabulous, world-renowned gastronomy and bountiful and varied natural produce, has its fair share of Michelin-starred restaurants.
+Andalucia, with its fabulous, world-renowned gastronomy, and its bountiful and varied natural produce, has its fair share of Michelin-starred restaurants.

-The region has 18 establishments boasting the highly coveted recognition from the French gastronomy bible.
-In total, as of the 2020 guide published in November 2019, Andalucian has 14 one-Michelin-starred restaurants, three boasting two stars, and one with three stars - the top accolade.
+The region has 27 restaurants boasting the highly-coveted recognition from the French gastronomic bible.
+In total, as of the 2024 guide published in November 2023, Andalucian has 23 one-Michelin-starred restaurants, three boasting two stars, and two with three stars - the top accolade.

 Interestingly, a large number of these restaurants are located close to the sea – in Malaga, Marbella, Fuengirola, the Almeria coast, Cadiz, Jerez and Huelva.